- Travel and Places

 Family Activities Out And About In Central Ohio

 From ice cream taste treats in flavors like salty caramel or brambleberry crisp to Mediterranean favorites such as chicken shawarma with the signature hummus, there are to eat.
-With a world class zoo, a children's science museum, and a beautiful botanical destination places, there are lots of things to see and do. conservatory
+With a world class zoo, a children's science museum, and a beautiful botanical conservatory, there are lots of things to see and do. destination places

 Here is the quick tour over some of the highlights that make Columbus Ohio a fun place for families to visit and explore.